sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 #### **3.2.3 Model List Customization**

-Each streamlit app has set some default models to use (LLMs LVLMs and Embeddings) that can be customized
+Each Streamlit app has set some default models to use (LLMs, LVLMs, and embeddings) that can be customized.

-**Step 1**: Update `[kit]/config.yaml` with default models to use:
+**Step 1**: Update `[kit]/config.yaml` with default models to use.
+For example:

 ```yaml
 # enterprise_knowledge_retriever/config.yaml